Consumption is the value of goods and services bought by people. Individual buying acts are aggregated over time and space.

 People in different position in respect to income have systematically different structures of consumption.
 The rich spend more for each chapter in absolute terms, but they spend a lower percentage in income for food and other basic needs.
 The percentage values of an aggregation over all the households in a country can thus be used for judging income distribution and the development level of the society.

 The rich have both higher levels of consumption and savings.
 In differentiated product markets, the rich can usually buy better goods than the poor.
 This happens also because they tend to use different decision making rules.
+In certain conditions, the poor can pay more than the rich to satisfy the same need.
 In other words, consumption depends on social groups and their behaviours, as well as their proneness to advertising.

 Third, one should distinguish "consumption" as use of goods and services from "consumption expenditure" as buying acts.
-For durable goods this difference may be relevant, since they are used for long time periods.
+For durable goods this difference is very relevant, since they are used for long time periods.

 In this vein, the rich have a much wider cumulative bundle of durable goods purchased over time, so they enjoy a very significantly higher degree of need satisfaction, whereas the poor can suffer deficiencies even in the most basic goods.